Some Notes on Finite Sets

-The iterator $\mathbb{O}_0$ is obtained without making use of the natural numbers or any other infinite set.
-There are versions of set theory in which every set is finite.
-In such a set theory there is no set of natural numbers and so the iterator $(\Nat,\mathsf{s},0)$ does not exist.
-However, the Peano iterator $\mathbb{O}_0$ does exist and in this case $O$ is not a set.
-If $(\Nat,\mathsf{s},0)$ does exist then by Lemma~\ref{lemma_iterators_6} it is isomorphic to $\,\mathbb{O}_0$.
-Thus $\,\mathbb{O}_0$ can be considered as a particular version of $(\Nat,\mathsf{s},0)$ and we can use the usual notation for the elements of $\Nat$ to denote the elements of $O$.
+The iterator $\mathbf{O}$ is obtained only making use of finite sets.
+If the negation of the axiom of infinity is assumed then $(\Nat,\mathsf{s},0)$ does not exist.
+However, the Peano iterator $\mathbf{O}$ does exist and in this case $O$ is not a set.
+If $(\Nat,\mathsf{s},0)$ does exist then by Lemma~\ref{lemma_iterators_6} it is isomorphic to $\,\mathbf{O}$.
+Thus $\,\mathbf{O}$ can be considered as a particular version of $(\Nat,\mathsf{s},0)$ and we can use the usual notation for the elements of $\Nat$ to denote the elements of $O$.
 In Section~\ref{am} we show how the arithmetic operations of addition, multiplication and exponentiation can be introduced for any minimal iterator.
-In particular, this can applied to the iterator $\,\mathbb{O}_0$.
+In particular, this can applied to the iterator $\,\mathbf{O}$.

 \begin{proposition} For each finite set $A$

 \end{proposition}

 \proof Let $A$ be a finite set and denote by $\mathcal{S}$ the set of subsets $B$ of $A$ for which